ConorM2710/kids-boxing-camp/README.md

   accessibility.
 - The sign up page form also works as intended with the form notifying you if you have not filled in an area correctly.
-- During the lighthouse testing which I conducted at the end of my project completeion I realised that the large image file sizes from pexels were slowing down my site greatly thus giving it a low performance score, for future projects I will ensure that the file sizes are reduced.
+- During the lighthouse testing which I conducted at the end of my project completeion I realised that the large image file sizes from pexels were slowing down my site greatly thus giving it a low performance score, I used sopify's free image resizer which greatly helped with my site speed and performance score.

 ### Validator Testing
 - The HTML validator test came back with no errors as shown in the screenshot below